You may not know that I was an event and party planner for a very long time. Today I am sharing one of my favorite themes and parties of all time.

 Finding the Vision and Theme

-The first thing I do when planning a party is to define the vision of my party.
-I love this creative stage and it usually involves a lot of thought, creative thinking and looking on Pinterest.
-When we offered to host an engagement party for our oldest son Andrew and his fiance Charlotte, I knew I wanted to create some sort of outdoor party with a summer theme and fun lighting.
-I wanted to use a lot of white and summer florals and oddly enough, the theme “California Hamptons” was a theme that my son Michael came up with.
+The first task I have when planning a party is to define the vision of my party.
+I love this creative stage and it usually involves a lot of thought, creative thinking, and browsing on Pinterest.
+When we offered to host an engagement party for Andrew and Charlotte, I knew I wanted to create some sort of outdoor party with a summer theme and fun lighting.
+I wanted to use a lot of white and summer florals and oddly enough, and the theme “California Hamptons” was a theme that my son Michael came up with.

-Two summers ago our family (and our son’s girlfriends) vacationed at a gorgeous home in the Hamptons thanks to my oldest brother and his family.
+Quite a few summers ago our family (and our son’s girlfriends) vacationed at a gorgeous home in the Hamptons thanks to my oldest brother and his family.
 It was the vacation of a lifetime and we loved everything about Bridgeport.
-So the California Hamptons theme was a combination of our life here in California and our fabulous Hamptons vacation.
+A California Hamptons theme was a combination of our life here in California and our fabulous Hamptons vacation.

 Once the guests of honor approved my vision, the planning began.
-I had built an outdoor dining room for the party I did in collaboration with HomeGoods, and I wanted to do something similar.
+As I mentioned, I had built an outdoor dining room only twice before and I wanted to do something similar.
 But I knew I needed to create a much larger room since the guest list had about 65 people on it.

-I decided on a color palette that was white, gray and medium blue.
+I decided on a color palette that was white, gray, and medium blue.
+This seemed to fit the California Hampton’s theme very well!

-I am a big flea market shopper and wanted to use as many of my own things as possible.
-So I went through all of my linens, dishes, silver, glassware, vases and cloth napkins and discovered I had enough of everything, with one exception, that fit in the color palette.
+I am a big flea market shopper and wanted to use as many of my own items as possible.
+So I went through all of my linens, dishes, silver, glassware, vases, and cloth napkins and discovered I had enough of everything, with one exception, that fit in the color palette.
 If you are wondering how I managed to have enough vintage china for a party this size, you might want to read my blog post about my “dish collecting”.
-Of course, the only way I could use all of my own items was if I mixed different patterns on the tables.
+Of course, the only way I could use all of my own items would be if I mixed different patterns on the tables.
 I love creating tables like this so that was a no-brainer.

 The ideas I found on Pinterest were to have photos printed like polaroids, custom decorated cookies, and frosted drink cups.
 These cookies in the photo were the Save the Date gifts for the guests as they departed.
 I used a fabulous cookie baker and decorator at Designer Cookies to make these cookies.
 Aren’t they amazing?

 I also added my own ideas of custom chalkboards and pillows, special cocktails, chalkboard place cards, flower frogs, and mason jar vases.
+(The details of all of these ideas will be shared in the next few days.)
 At that point, the planning was almost finalized.

 Creating a Schedule